santoclemenzi/santoclemenzi/README.md

 I am a Software Engineer from Italy

-- :telescope: I’m working as a Senior Software Engineer at Bocconi University.
+- :computer: I’m working as a Senior Software Engineer at Bocconi University.

 - :guitar: I'm also a bass player and metalhead! :metal: